 How the CD Compares

-When compared to the 371 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, Teachers Federal Credit Union's 30-Month CD APY currently ranks second.
+When compared to the 384 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, Teachers Federal Credit Union's 30-Month CD APY currently ranks eight.
+When compared to 30-month CDs only, the APY ranks second.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD rates table.